Winifred Cullis: Career

-Cullis began her career at the Royal College of Surgeons and of the Royal College of Physicians in 1901 as an assistant to T. G. Brodie as well as working part-time in a school.
+Cullis began her career at the Royal College of Surgeons and of the Royal College of Physicians in 1901 as an assistant to Thomas Gregor Brodie as well as working part-time in a school.
 Cullis then appointed as a demonstrator in physiology at the London School of Medicine for Women later in 1901.
 She was subsequently appointed as a co-lecturer with T. G. Brodie from 1903 and then as a part-time lecturer in 1908.
 Cullis collaborated with several others including William Dobinson Halliburton and Walter Ernest Dixon.
 In 1912 she obtained a full-time post as lecturer and head of department, with the title as university reader in physiology.
 In 1916 she spent a year on secondment at the University of Toronto as the acting professor of physiology.
 She finally became a professor of physiology at the University of London in 1919 and the named Sophia Jex-Blake chair of physiology in 1926.
 She was the second woman in the UK to be appointed to a chair at a British university-level institution.
 She retired as professor emeritus in 1941.

 In 1915 Cullis was one of the first five women elected as members of the Physiological Society and served on the society's committee from 1918 to 1925.
 She also presided at the 1920 society meeting.

 While working with T G Brodie, her physiological research focused on the mechanisms of secretion of urine and of gas exchanges in the heart and intestine.
 With time, her interests changed to considering healthy living in people such as through sports science and effects of fatigue on factory workers.
 She also became involved with science education both nationally and internationally, including the fostering of international goodwill and the emancipation of both sexes through education.